F1R3FLY-io/MeTTa/hypercube.md

     ——————————————————————————————————————————————————————————————————————————————————————
     Γ ⊢ S: <(n: B)[ in (m: A).(Q: C) | (R: D) ] | (m: A)[ - ]>(m: A)[(n: B)[ C | D ] | E ]

   - What about ones where there's an exponential in the context?
 E.g. Lambda `β: App(Lam(λx.C), D) ~> ev(λx.C, D)`.
-Here we can put x into the context for B and C.  For example, suppose that A is bool, B is `[true, int] + [false, string]` (existential type).
-Then ev(λx.B, D) will be either int or string.
+Here we can put x into the context for C and D.  For example, suppose that D is bool, C is `[true, int] + [false, string]` (existential type).
+Then ev(λx.C, D) will be either int or string.
 But bool might be a subset of the values that we could put in the second slot to get one of those results, so the inference rule ends up weakening the type of D.  That seems OK.

     Γ ⊢ A: s^P    Γ, x: A ⊢ B: s^P    Γ, x: A ⊢ C: B    Γ ⊢ D: A ————————————————————————————————————————————————————————————